Your Software PM Mentor

 Never do that!
 The practice shows that the most trivial changes bring the most severe problems.
 Always follow the following approach when you get a change request.

-1. Log the Change request into Change Log.
+1. Log the Change request into the Change Log.
 When a request comes, it doesn’t always mean that you must stop all other activities and switch to assessing it.
-Log it.
+Log in.
 If it is not urgent, select the most appropriate time to address the request.
 But don’t forget to inform relevant stakeholders about it.

 “Client never accepts that!”.
 It is an excuse.
 And it is not for you to decide.
 You must be a pedant here.
 When a change request requires additional time or money.
 And it is the best option.
 You need to present this option to the client.
-Otherwise, most probably you will introduce new risks or decrease overall quality.
+Otherwise, most probably, you will introduce new risks or decrease overall quality.

 4. Get internal approval.
-You may or may not have authority to approve a change request.
+You may or may not have the authority to approve a change request.
 It depends.
 In some cases, you may even have a Change Control Board.
 It is a group of people who will evaluate your options and will make a decision.

-At least I suggest discussing the change, and its options with the team and key stakeholders.
+At least, I suggest discussing the change and its options with the team and key stakeholders.
 They may have valuable input.

 5. Get approval from customer.
 If it is applicable, you need to get a buy-in from the client.
 It is his extra money, resources, and time we may need to get.

 6. Update the Change Log.
-Quite often changes get back after a while.
+Quite often, changes get back after a while.
 You do not want to spend efforts several times on one and the same issue.
-Therefore, unless something dramatically changes requests that were rejected are not reviewed again.
+Therefore, unless something dramatically changes, requests that were rejected are not reviewed again.

 7. Make changes to the project management plan, documentation, or baselines.
 Some changes may require major updates to the plans and documentation.
-In any way, after a change is approved your project plan should be aligned with it.
+In any way, after a change is approved, your project plan should be aligned with it.

 8. Manage Stakeholders’ Expectations.
 It is a good practice to notify stakeholders about the latest version of the plan.
 In some cases, it is worth to explicitly inform key stakeholders about the nature and impact of change.